BharathxD/System-Design/Real World Systems/Design a Image Sharing Platform/README.md

 WHERE HASH(email) = ?
 ```

-So what’s the efficient query?
+So, what's the more efficient query?

 ```sql
 SELECT * FROM photos